integr8rs/DoctrineEncryptBundle/src/Resources/doc/configuration.md

 All available configuration options are listed below.

+By default there is no configuration file created.

+To make changes to the default configuration values you will need to create the yaml file config/packages/ambta_doctrine_encrypt.yaml

 * **encryptor_class** - Custom class for encrypting data
-    * Encryptor class, [your own encryptor class](https://github.com/DoctrineEncryptBundle/DoctrineEncryptBundle/blob/master/src/Resources/doc/custom_encryptor.md) will override encryptor paramater
+    * Encryptor class, [your own encryptor class](/src/Resources/doc/custom_encryptor.md) will override encryptor paramater
     * Encryptor must implement the Ambta\DoctrineEncryptBundle\Encryptors\EncryptorInterface interface
     * Default: Halite
 * **secret_directory_path** - Path to where the key file is stored